Why you do not need to be a “Perfect” presenter

 Make sure you know what the audience are expecting to “get” from the presentation.
 Prepare your content to address both elements.

-Ideally practice out loud in front of a real audience.
+Ideally practice your presentation skills out loud in front of a real audience.
 Preferably, find someone who will give you honest feedback.
 One way you can get this is, before you start your practice run, ask them to look out for 2 things they like and 2 things they might change.

 I know I have mentioned this before but I will say it again – record yourself on your phone.
 You can then listen to your content and become familiar with it while walking, working out in the gym or while doing whatever else you do with your headphones in!